The Apache Software Foundation

-Update our GSoC pages at http://community.apache.org/gsoc.html with the current year’s timeline and at http://community.apache.org/guide-to-being-a-mentor.html.
+Update our GSoC pages at https://community.apache.org/gsoc.html with the current year’s timeline and at https://community.apache.org/guide-to-being-a-mentor.html.

 Once our application is accepted, write a press release and request press@ to send it out.
-We don’t have a template yet but work with th
+We don’t have a template yet, so work with th

 Once GSoC is done, get a PO# from Google to invoice against.
 Supplier name is The Apache Software Foundation, 1901 Munsey Drive, Forest Hill, MD 21050-2747.
 Our vendor ID with Google is 13039.

 Issue a press release congratulating those who have passed and thanking our wonderful mentors.
 We should invite everyone to come and contribute to ASF projects.
 We should include some stats such as the number of full committers resulting from GSoC, the number of issues closed etc. We don’t have a template yet but work with the

 Ask treasurer to invoice Google.
 The amount is number of students * USD 500 (at time of writing) + actual travel expenses up to USD 2,000.
 Attach PO document (you’ll get that from Google at some point).
 Example:

 Geir, please invoice Google the following, according to attached purchase order: 40x Google Summer of Code 2011 mentor stipends for 40 student á USD 500.00 = USD 20,000.00 1x travel expenses for mentor summit participant Noirin Plunkett = USD 743.70 (see , , ) 1x travel expenses for mentor summit participant Ulrich Stärk = EUR 834.03 = USD 1190,91 @1.4279 USD/EUR as of 2011/08/09 (see and ) PO# is 132387, vendor ID is 13039 The payment process to follow is: Payment Process - Step Two Once you receive your Purchase Order via email, you can then bill Google for your mentoring organization's payment.
 In order to receive payment, please send a PDF invoice to email@example.com and cc firstname.lastname@example.org on the message.
 Your invoice *must* include the following information: 1.
 Name and address of your organization - official letterhead is preferred if available, must match supplier enrollment 2.
 Line(s) stating what the money is for e.g. "For mentoring 3 Google Summer of Code students for the Foo project" 3.
 It is likely most useful to simply mirror the wording on the Purchase Order you receive 4.
 If you have purchased flights for the mentor summit, invoice only for the amount paid for airfare or driving mileage (55 cents/mile, locals only) 1.
 Amount of payment in USD 2.
 Your invoice MUST include the PO#.
 3. Your invoice MUST be dated after the issue date of your PO number Google has to receive the PDF invoice by November 4th, 2011 and it has to include PDF copies of our actual travel expenses, i.e. ,, and .
-Thanks, Uli https://svn.apache.org/repos/private/financials/Bills/approved/Noirin-GSoC/README https://svn.apache.org/repos/private/financials/Bills/approved/Noirin-GSoC/Noirin-GSoC-Amtrak.pdf https://svn.apache.org/repos/private/financials/Bills/approved/Noirin-GSoC/Noirin-GSoC-Delta.pdf https://svn.apache.org/repos/private/financials/Bills/received/Uli-GSOC-flights.txt http://www.oanda.com/currency/historical-rates-classic?date_fmt=us&date=08/09/11&date1=08/09/11&exch=EUR&exch2=EUR&expr=USD&margin_fixed=0&format=HTML&redirected=1
+Thanks, Uli https://svn.apache.org/repos/private/financials/Bills/approved/Noirin-GSoC/README https://svn.apache.org/repos/private/financials/Bills/approved/Noirin-GSoC/Noirin-GSoC-Amtrak.pdf https://svn.apache.org/repos/private/financials/Bills/approved/Noirin-GSoC/Noirin-GSoC-Delta.pdf https://svn.apache.org/repos/private/financials/Bills/received/Uli-GSOC-flights.txt https://www.oanda.com/currency/historical-rates-classic?date_fmt=us&date=08/09/11&date1=08/09/11&exch=EUR&exch2=EUR&expr=USD&margin_fixed=0&format=HTML&redirected=1